-Regarding the patent of the Nemesis system’s methods creating a gameplay pattern.
-It is easier to understand from a bottom-up perspective why game creators feel limited to utilize mechanics and systems as the possibilities to engage and motivate reside in the medium’s technique.
+Regarding the patent of the Nemesis system’s methods of creating a gameplay pattern.
+It is easier to understand from a bottom-up perspective why game creators feel limited to utilizing mechanics and systems as the possibilities to engage and motivate reside in the medium’s technique.

 Why the story from a top-down perspective is not considered as a part of the patent depends a lot on how the well-known theme of Tolkien’s world has a low surprising effect on us because its objects, world, and actions are anticipated familiar elements encouraging exploration of new experiences that propels the gameplay.

 Anticipated familiar elements of Tolkien’s world encourage exploration